IRS Whistleblower Program: Getting Money from the IRS

 IRS Whistleblower Reward

-Claim awards under the whistleblower program are up to 30% of the amount collected by the IRS as a result of information submitted by the whistleblower.
-In some cases, whistleblower claims into the millions of dollars have been awarded.
+Claim whistleblower awards under the whistleblower program are up to 30% of the amount collected by the IRS due to information submitted by the whistleblower.
+In some cases, whistleblower claims were awarded millions of dollars.

 Is There IRS Whistleblower Protection?

 Any person can be a whistleblower and be eligible for a whistleblower award.
 However, whistleblowers who were involved in the tax crime of the taxpayer subject to the whistleblower claim do not have immunity from prosecution.
-Therefore, if a person does not have “clean hands,” they should carefully consider if it makes sense to bring a whistleblower claim that may result in their own criminal prosecution.
+Therefore, if a person does not have clean hands, they should carefully consider whether it makes sense to file a whistleblower claim that may result in criminal prosecution.

 June 2022 Update